ethnosdev/memorize_scripture/docs/docs/getting-started/getting-started.md

 ### In a key verse collection

-Let's start by entering verses in the Key Verse collection you made earlier.
+Start by entering verses in the Key Verse collection you made earlier.
 Click the **Key Verses** collection item in the list.
 You'll see the following screen:

 <div class="bordered-image">

 ![empty collection](img/add-verse-1.png)
 </div>

 Follow the directions and click the **+** button in the top right.
-That will show you the Add Verse page:
+That'll show you the **Add Verse** page:

 <div class="bordered-image">